TiendaNube/api-docs/resources/transaction.md

 | `value`    | String | Amount of money as a string.
 E.g. `"49.99"`                 |
 | `currency` | String | ISO 4217 code for the currency, such as ARS, BRL, USD, etc. |

-> ***Note:*** Decimal numbers will be represented as string format for better decimal precision handling.
+> ***Note:*** Decimal numbers are represented as string format for better decimal precision handling.
 It must contain two decimal places and use a point as decimal separator.

 ### Transaction Status